NordicPlayground/nrf51-ADC-examples/README.md

 Documentation
 -----------------
-There will be further documentation available shorthly inside each project folder.
+Documentation is provided for each example inside each example project folder

 About this project
 ------------------